yevheniya-nosyk/dnssoftver/README.md

 ## Classification

 We address the classification problem using decision trees built with `scikit-learn`.
-The following Jupyter notebook contains the model to distinguish software vendors:
+The following Jupyter notebooks contain the models to distinguish software vendors and minor versions:

 - `src/decision_tree_vendor.ipynb`
+- `src/decision_tree_minor.ipynb`